bachman-dev/wanikani-api-types/UPGRADE.md

 #### `characters` Property No Longer in Subject Base

-`WKSubjectData` included a `characters` property that was extended on `WKRadicalData` to be `string | null`, and `string` on other subject types.
+`WKSubjectData` included a `characters` property that was extended on `WKRadicalData` to be `string | null`, and `string` on other subject type in Version 1.
 This was removed on the base interface, and is now only present on the subject data types themselves.
 This does not affect code that was using the intefaces that extended the base interface.

 #### `Subject` is Now a Discriminated Union